mouxdesign/bitcoinresearch/_posts/2024-07-01-designing-a-home-studio-that-reflects-your-lifestyle-and-boosts-productivity.md

 ## Financial
 When we asked them how they send and received money Most of the people still use regular banks.
-A few are trying Bitcoin too.
+A few are trying bitcoin too.
 Some people live in different countries so they need banks in multiple places.
-People are curious about Bitcoin but still mostly use fiat money.
+People are curious about bitcoin but still mostly use fiat money.
 The numbers:
 - 8/9 use regular banks
-- 2/9 use Bitcoin, in addition to regular banks
+- 2/9 use bitcoin, in addition to regular banks

 ### How activists are being pushed out of traditional banking
 Activists can't rely on normal banking.
 They're being pushed out of the system and have to find creative ways to handle money.
 Their bank accounts have been frozen, closed or threatened to have them closed or frozen.
 They have used workarounds such as offshore accounts and moving money through multiple places.
 Some can't even have personal bank accounts anymore.
 9 people answered this question